-A: See the college webpage How to Apply for detailed information on the application process.
+A: See the How to Apply link for detailed information on the graduate application process.

 A. You may still apply.
 However, please note there are no guarantees that faculty will consider late applications.

 A: You should read the websites of the schools you are interested in attending.
 Find out as much information about the department, their teaching methods, research philosophies, and overall attitudes towards scholarship and training as you can.

 A: We encourage all interested students to apply.
 However, we do adhere to stated minimum grade point averages and/or GRE scores.
 For specifics on these requirements, please visit the webpage that describes the program you are applying for.
 Undergraduate applicants, please visit the undergraduate admissions website.